scenerystack/community/docs/reference/api/sun/MutableOptionsNode.md

 # MutableOptionsNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/MutableOptionsNode.js](https://github.com/phetsims/sun/blob/main/js/MutableOptionsNode.js) for the most up-to-date information.

 ## Overview

 Assists "changing" options for types of nodes where the node does not support modifying the option.